Teaching and Learning

 Teachers will provide exemplar work to the whole class, who then practise and redraft individually

-Teachers are explicit about what they want pupils to do, setting out the key steps that pupils will have to repeat in order to complete a task successfully.
+Teachers are explicit about what they want students to do, setting out the key steps that students will have to repeat in order to complete a task successfully.
 Teachers check that students understand those steps and then provide them with opportunities to practise and master.

 Students will receive feedback in every lesson, this will include feedback on spelling, punctuation and grammar